Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

 However, we still need a similar result to Lemma~\ref{lem:fix-m-decrease-r} that dictates the ordering of the products in the optimal ranking.
 Otherwise, the state space of dynamic programming, which is the set of products in the sub-rankings, is combinatorial and growing exponentially.
 This is given in the next proposition: \begin{proposition} Suppose $G_k = \alpha^{k-1}$ for $1 \leq k \leq M$ with some $\alpha< 1$.
 The optimal ranking $\sigma^*$ satisfies

-\end{proposition} }
+\end{proposition}

-\sg{ By Proposition~\ref{prop:geo_discount}, we can relabel the products according to the descending order of $r\lambda/(1-\alpha(1-\lambda))$, i.e., product one has the largest value $r_1\lambda_1/(1-\alpha(1-\lambda_1))$.
-In the optimal ranking, the products must obey this order, which greatly limits the search space for dynamic programming and enables us to apply the same philosophy of Algorithm~\ref{AST:m}. }
+By Proposition~\ref{prop:geo_discount}, we can relabel the products according to the descending order of $r\lambda/(1-\alpha(1-\lambda))$, e.g., product one has the largest value $r_1\lambda_1/(1-\alpha(1-\lambda_1))$.
+In the optimal ranking, the products must obey this order, which greatly limits the search space for dynamic programming and enables us to apply the same philosophy of Algorithm~\ref{AST:m} to design Algorithm~\ref{alg:dp-geometric}.